 “Socialism taps at all doors, Allan.
+Especially of those questioning a system they were trained to lead.
 Let me point out that a key element of the vanguard of social and political change is usually to be found in the cradle of the ruling elite, those who fear change the most.
 The future of a country depends on the development of the movement of students.
 In the case of these young intellectuals between the wars, their poetry grew out of the nature of the contemporary world and reacted upon and influenced the ideas and passions of their readers.

 ‘You’d imagine they were as far from deprivation as anyone could get,’ I said.
 ‘In a desert of misery, Oxbridge was an oasis of civilized comfort.
 They were guaranteed the keys to the kingdom.
 There was no visible cause for them to turn against society.’

 ‘These young English minds, as brilliant as their pedigrees, fired by youthful idealism, saw clearly that, as in the Great War, every man jack except those who could hide one way or the other would be drawn in.

 They saw no alternative to taking the stand they did.

 You have to be aware of the climate of the time, Allan.
 This was a period of expanding fears and ever more urgent political and social crises.
 The pace of the time itself, the sense of time passing and an end approaching gave a special quality to the Thirties.
 The public world pressed insistently on the private world.
 Britain, like the rest of Europe was in a parlous state following the war.

 The Depression brought widespread unemployment and hardship.
 Fascism was on the march.
 Hitler had been appointed Chancellor.
 Many saw fascism, including the homegrown strain, as a sword of Damocles overhanging the liberal democracies of Europe.
 We watched in horror as the Spanish overture gave way to the much larger conflict into which the whole world would be dragged.